alt-romes/ggj21/README.md

 The game is live at http://alegoriadoperdido.tk

-And is hosted at https://globalgamejam.org/2021/games/alegoria-do-perdido-6
+And was submitted at https://globalgamejam.org/2021/games/alegoria-do-perdido-6

 ---